How to apply for a research grant

 Grants Advisory Board meeting

-We currently have over 30 board members, split between our care, services and public health and biomedical streams.
+We currently have over 15 board members.
 They have been chosen for their expertise and experience in clinical and academic research.
-They come together twice a year to discuss all of the shortlisted grant applications.
-The membership of these boards and our conflicts of interest policy is published.
+You can click the following links to read more about the membership of these boards and our conflicts of interest policy.

 Applicants who are unsuccessful will be notified by email and provided with feedback from the board meeting.